SolidaridadAsia/SoliBot/data/nlu/faq.md

 - A light earthing up on 35th day will reduce shoot borer incidence
 - At what stage the drought effect is critical to sugarcane
 - What is the seed rate for cultivating sugar cane
-- How to control flowering in sugarcane
 - If sugarcane Production is more than cane Satta, how a farmer can increase its cane supply
 - Can detrashing be effective for INB management
 - What is sustainable sugarcane farming
 - What is the Pre-emergence weed management
 - What is the spacing for planting sugarcane setts
 - How to conduct a pre-harvest maturity survey in sugar factory
-- How can we conserve our soil fertility
 - Will trash mulching reduce shoot borer incidence
 - How to get benefit of different Schemes under Rashtriya Krishi Vikas Yojna (RKVY)
 - What are the irrigation intervals in each phase of sugarcane that must be given